WHAT HAVE THE TRADITIONAL OKINAWANS BEEN DOING DIFFERENTLY?

 Many theories abound that the secret of the Okinawa people lies in their genetic makeup.

+In Okinawa, there is a widely held cultural belief that ‘food is medicine’.
 The typical Okinawa diet is largely plant-based, rich in vegetables including nutrient rich sweet potato, seaweeds, bitter melon, tofu and herbs and spices.
 Meals of stir-fried vegetables, sweet potatoes, and tofu are high in nutrients and low in calories.

 It is this low calorie, high antioxidant content of the diet of traditional Okinawans that is linked to longer lifespans.